energywebfoundation/origin/docs/user-guide-device-management.md

 ### Device Images

 Upload .png or .img files of device.
+Note that this step is optional.

 ## Appendix A
 ### Reference Implementation Fields for Device Details